murchie85/simple_slack_bot/README.md

 I have left the second API call for you to modify and fix yourself to pull back the joke required.

+When you are ready to test and run your app, just enter into command line:

+`npm start`

 **Good luck!!**